Menelik II's conquests: Nilo-Saharans

 Before formally assuming his new position as governor of Kaffa, Welde Giyorgis Aboye was ordered by Emperor Menelik to carry out an expedition into what is now Kenya to preempt British and French colonial ambitions in that direction.
 Ras Welde Giyorgis was instructed to advance from Kaffa into the south annexing all lands that lay along the way to the 2nd north meridian and establish a foothold at Lake Turkana.
 On 29 March 1898, Welde Giyorgis planted the Ethiopian flag on both of the lake's shores.
-On March 28, 1898, Officer Alexander Bulatovich wrote a first-hand account detailing a hostile exchange of words between the Turkana people and Welde Giyorgis Aboye's forces, who Bulatovich was attached to as an advisor to the Ras.
+On March 28, 1898, Officer Alexander Bulatovich wrote a first-hand account detailing a hostile exchange of words between the Turkana people and Welde Giyorgis Aboye's forces, to which Bulatovich was attached to as an advisor to the Ras.

+The expedition of dejazmach Nikolay Leontiev marching along the southwestern shore of Lake Turkana in what is now Kenya, 1899.

 (Near Lake Rudolph) "Come submit to us," the Masai interpreter cried out to them, on order of the Ras.Turkana tribe: "We don't know you," they answered from the other bank.
 "You Guchumba (vagrants), go away from our lands."

 Abyssinians: "If you don't surrender voluntarily, we will shoot at you with the fire of our guns, we will take your livestock, your women and children.
 We are not Guchumba.
 We are from the sovereign of the Amhara Menelik."

 Turkana tribe: "We do not know Amhara-Menelik.
 Go away!
 Go away!"
-These talks brought no success, but when a dug-out canoe, found higher on the course of the river, arrived at our bank, the natives became more tractable and began to ask: "Who is this Amhara-Menelik to whom we are supposed to submit?"Abyssinians: "We are Amhara, and Menelik is our great king."
+These talks brought no success, but when a dug-out canoe, found higher on the course of the river, arrived at their bank, the natives became more tractable and began to ask: "Who is this Amhara-Menelik to whom we are supposed to submit?"Abyssinians: "We are Amhara, and Menelik is our great king."

 Turkana tribe: "You will kill us if we come to you."

 Abyssinians: "No, no. We will not kill you.
 Come.
 Bring tribute."